MiguelSombrero/bottlestash-app-backend/README.md

 # Bottlestash App (backend)

 This is a project work for the Helsinki University course [Full Stack Open 2019](https://fullstackopen.com/).
 Bottlestash is an application that lets you manage your beer cellar, rate beers and more.
+Notice that this repository is for the apps backend only.
+You can find frontend repository from [HERE](https://github.com/MiguelSombrero/bottlestash-app-frontend)

 THIS PROJECT IS IN DEVELOPMENT AND WILL BE UPDATED

 ## Main features

 - Save beers in your stash to keep track what beers you have
-- Rate beers you drink from your stash (or beers you don't have)
+- Rate beers you drink
 - Search for stashes to see what beers other users have
 - ...